Article Index

 The limited area for roots and for trunk growth can create problems for the tree and the house.

-Sometimes lightning kills a tree, but not always.
-Wait about six weeks to see if the leaves start to turn brown.
-If they do, your tree is a "goner."
-If the leaves stay green, have the tree checked carefully for structural damage.
+Lightening can kill a tree, but not always.
+If leaves turn brown after 6 weeks, your tree is a "goner."
+If the leaves stay green, have the tree checked for structural damage.

 • Two pine trees